 What is included in an income protection insurance policy, and is it suited for you?
 We talk about that in our deep dive analysis of income protection cover.

 Mortgage protection insurance, also known as ‘home loan insurance’ or ‘consumer credit insurance’, can cover your mortgage repayments in the event of your passing, the diagnosis of a critical illness, or if you are totally and permanently disabled.

 It can cover repayments for both residential and commercial properties, and is also available for owner-occupied and investment property loans.
 We cover mortgage protection insurance in more detail if you’d like to learn more about this product.

 An involuntary redundancy benefit isn’t classified as life insurance, as it insures your income, not a ‘life’.
 Because of this, it’s treated a little differently than income protection.

-For starters, it’s not offered as standard as part of your income protection.
 In some cases, banks will include it as cover, but it may only be offered so you can continue paying for a linked mortgage…and it’s unlikely you’ll be able to access any additional money.